MobsofFools/MobsofFools/README.md

  - 🔭 I’m currently working on a React Portfolio Website
- - 🌱 I’m currently looking into Typescript
+ - 🌱 I’m currently looking into React
  - 📫 How to reach me: edvinlin@gmail.com